 Free time activities

-There are various free time activities available on the campus area, e.g.
+There are various free time activities available on campus, e.g.

-– the fitness gym and swimming hall is open daily
+– the fitness gym and swimming hall (at a low price)

 – the campus sports hall is available once a week for students’ sports activities